falcopackages/falco-cli/docs/guides/permissions_and_authorization.rst

 - It is not a serious project, but rather an opportunity to learn new things.

 If at least two of these conditions are not true at the same time, please do not build a custom permissions and authorization system.
-Instead, use a popular and maintained solution.
+Instead, use a proven and maintained solution.
 Building this stuff is hard, very hard, and even harder to maintain.

     Everyone knows that debugging is twice as hard as writing a program in the first place.
 So if you’re as clever as you can be when you write it, how will you ever debug it?